GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 ## Conclusion

 Ensuring fast and delightful user experiences requires a performance-first mindset and adoption of a workflow to ensure progress.
-With the right tools and processes to audit, debug, monitor, and provide governance, building great user experiences and staying with the thresholds defined for good Core Web Vitals is within your reach.
+With the right tools and processes to audit, debug, monitor, and provide governance, building great user experiences and staying within the thresholds defined for good Core Web Vitals is within your reach.